Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 *Why settle for coming out in front?
 With the others alongside us, we can make this one the killing blow.*

 Maybe.
-An existence defined by paranoia left the Entity feeling a significant degree of *doubt* at that thought…but it would be quite happy to be wrong.
+An existence defined by paranoia left the Entity feeling a significant degree of *doubt* at that thought... but it would be quite happy to be wrong.
 And besides: there was nothing to be gained by not trying.

 Still.
 Before the field was safe for friends, it needed clearing.
 So, it set to work creating a clear, safe volume for friendlies to jump in.

-And it hoped its branch self was seeing similar success…
+And it hoped its branch self was seeing similar success...

 ---